-A thirteenth measure consisting of an umbrella scheme which comprises three submeasures which will support: (i) COVID-19 relevant research and development ("R&D") projects: (ii) construction and upgrade of testing facilities; and (iii) investments in production of COV ID-19 relevant products and technologies.
+A thirteenth measure consisting of an umbrella scheme which comprises three submeasures which will support: (i) COVID-19 relevant research and development ("R&D") projects; (ii) construction and upgrade of testing facilities; and (iii) investments in production of COV ID-19 relevant products and technologies.
 The aid will be granted in the form of direct grants, repayable advances and tax advantages.
 For the second and third submeasure a loss cover guarantee, which may be granted in addition to the direct grant, tax advantage or repayable advance, or as an independent aid, can be granted as well.
 The estimated budget is EUR 5 billion (5 June).
 The measures has been amended to allow support to micro and small enterprises already in difficulty on 31 December 2019 (31 July).

 A fourteenth measure consisting of aid in the form of direct grants to employers for wage subsidies to temporary unemployed employees.
 The employers have to be active in a number of listed sectors (hotels, restaurants, passenger transport services, etc.).
 The total estimated budget is EUR 207 million (29 June).
 The measure has been amended to increase the level of support to 70% of the wage costs and this for all companies active in Mayotte and Guyane region (30 July).
+The measure has been further amended to extend its duration to 31 October 2020, and after amendments to the level of wage subsidies to 31 December 2020 (24 September).
+The measure has been amended a third and fourth time extending the duration until 31 May 2021 and adding an additional wage support scheme (9 and 15 October).

 A fifteenth measure consisting of aid in the form of subordinated loans at favourable interests rates to companies of all sizes (excluding financial institutions and undertakings already in difficulty on 31 December 2019).
 The measure satisfies the conditions for liquidity support in terms of maximum loan amount (section 3.3 TF) and does therefore not need to meet the more stringent conditions for recapitalization.
 The total estimated budget of the scheme is EUR 30 billion (30 June).
 The measures has been further amended to allow support to micro and small enterprises already in difficulty on 31 December 2019 (31 July).